ahmed-o-aly/TerritoryDesign/README.md

 - `MIPExperiments*`: mixed-integer programming baselines.

 ## Cite
-If you use the instances or code, cite the paper above and/or `CITATION.cff`:
+If you use the instances or code, cite the paper above and `CITATION.cff`:
 - Aly, A., Gabor, A. F., Sleptchenko, A. (2024).
 Delivery Territory Design Problem.
 Computers & Operations Research. https://doi.org/10.1016/j.cor.2024.106756